Drop in shelter is a licensed service, recognized in Law on social protection, with the aim to improve life quality of the street involved children.

 The final goal of the Philanthropy program is to define and to establish models of gathering donations from corporations and individuals, who will be providing continuous influx of financial means necessary for realization of Drop in shelter in Belgrade.

-The aim of the Regional Resource Centre for Child Protection for South Eastern Europe (RRC) is to develop strong regional community of practice and innovation in the countries of Southeastern Europe, between the actors that directly contribute to the development and implementation of services to protect children from abuse and neglect (professionals, academics, policy makers, experts, beneficiaries).
+The aim of the Child Protection Hub for South East Europe (Child Hub) is to develop strong regional community of practice and innovation in the countries of Southeastern Europe, between the actors that directly contribute to the development and implementation of services to protect children from abuse and neglect (professionals, academics, policy makers, experts, beneficiaries).

-Strategically, this project brings together three types of intervention around the regional network of professionals and agencies, with the support of online platforms: targeting the knowledge, capacity building and advocacy.
+Strategically, this project brings together three types of intervention around the regional network of professionals and agencies, with the support of online platform childhub.org: targeting the knowledge, capacity building and advocacy.

 The focus of this platform is the services and skills to deal with situations of abuse and violence against children.
-RRC provides networking and professional collaboration among stakeholders in the countries of Southeast Europe.
-In this way, it increases the ability to upgrade knowledge and skills through a process of continuous improvement practices (through trainings, webinars, internet library, the information available in 5 languages).
+Child Hub provides networking and professional collaboration among stakeholders in the countries of Southeast Europe.
+In this way, it increases the ability to upgrade knowledge and skills through a process of continuous improvement practices (through trainings, webinars, internet library, materials and the information available in 5 languages).

 Countries and organizations that are involved in the project: Albania (Terre des Hommes, Bosnia and Herzegovina (Save the Children North West Balkans), Bulgaria (Know How Center for Alternative Care for Children), Croatian (Brave Phone), Kosovo (Terre des Hommes), Moldova (Terre des Hommes), Romania (Terre des Hommes) and Serbia (Center for Youth Integration).

-The project is coordinated by the regional office of “Terre des Hommes” from Budapest.
+The project is coordinated by the regional office of “Terre des Hommes” from Budapest and financial supported by Austrian Development Cooperation, OAK Foundation, European Union.

 Current donor is Save the Children in North West Balkans.